JosephMulder/MyMovieList/README.md

 # MyMovieList

-A website that allows you to keep track of all the movies you have watched and give them a rating.
-Also keeps up with all the latest movies out in theates and some of the most popular movies of all time.
+A website that allows you to keep track of all the movies that you have watched and give them a rating.
+Also keeps up with all the latest movies out in theaters and some of the most popular movies of all time.

 ## Built With